Skip to content

 function main(): i32 {

-let isReady: boolean = true;
+let a: boolean = true;

-let notReady: boolean = !isReady; // false
+let notA: boolean = !a; // false

-if (!notReady) {
+if (a || expensiveCheck()) {

 }